J3sustunon/Real-Time_Flight_Data_Pipeline/README.md

 Configured to deliver streaming data into S3 path.

 #### CloudWatch Monitoring
+Incorporated real time email notification system to using CloudWatch, desinged to create an alaert in case of pipeline failure.

 ## Data Transformation
 1. AWS Glue Crawler
    - This service was completly gamechnager.
 Automating the creation of my data and weaving everything together onto a table.
 3. AWS Glue ETL Jobs
+   - Orchestration & Table Managemen: AWS Glue ETL Jobs are triggered automatically via Amazon EventBridge.
+Each run begins by dropping stale intermediate tables to prevent residual data from contaminating downstream transformations.
+   - Parquet Transformation & Delay Computation:Raw JSON is converted into a partitioned Parquet table, leveraging columnar storage for optimized Athena query performance.
+A delay column is computed during this step by calculating the difference between scheduled and actual arrival times.
+   - Data Quality & Production Publishing: The transformed table passes through a data quality check validating for null values before a wipe-and-reload publishes clean records into the production table, which serves as the single source of truth for the Grafana dashboard.

-4. AWS Glue Workflows (clear worflow -> write -> transform -> audit -> publish -> pattern)
+5. AWS Glue Workflows (clear worflow -> write -> transform -> audit -> publish -> pattern)

 <img width="1077" height="272" alt="Screenshot 2026-03-18 at 3 07 45 PM" src="https://github.com/user-attachments/assets/23704305-90dc-4633-b2f1-ffbd17b431ea" />
 <img width="1045" height="369" alt="Screenshot 2026-03-18 at 3 08 31 PM" src="https://github.com/user-attachments/assets/a2b79a27-f206-4a9d-8a60-8e936959489a" />

 ## Data Visualization
-Buffers and streams data to S3 when either:
-    5 MiB of data is received, or
-    60 seconds have passed.
-Configured to invoke the Lambda function and deliver streaming data into a nested S3 path.

 #### Grafan setup:
 - Invoved generating access key that could be used by Grafana to access AWS.
 - SQL queries were written directly in the Grafana panel editor, leveraging Athena as the query engine over the Parquet production table.